fmeng40/fmeng40/README.md

-👋 Hi, I’m Fanhong Meng, a passionate data engineer and software developer.
+-👋 Hi, I’m Fanhong Meng, a passionate data engineer and software developer.
-👀 I’m interested in dealing with data from different kinds industies to build real-world applications to help business
+-👀 I’m interested in dealing with data from different kinds industies to build real-world applications to help business

 Here are some example projects that I did:

 1. Database project

 2. Text classfication applications
-    We tested and compared five supervised machine learning algorithms including Decision tree, Support Vector Machine, Neural Network, Ada Boosting and k-
+    -We tested and compared five supervised machine learning algorithms including Decision tree, Support Vector Machine, Neural Network, Ada Boosting and k-
     Nearest Neighbors on two classification tasks.

     1) The first classification task is a classical application of machine learning in the real word, which is to evaluate if the email contains spam content